 Symptoms of hyperosmolar hyperglycemic state include extreme dehydration and confusion.

-Hyperosmolar hyperglycemic state is diagnosed by blood tests that show very high levels of glucose and very concentrated blood.
+Hyperosmolar hyperglycemic state is diagnosed by blood tests that show very high levels of glucose, sodium, and other substances.

 Treatment is intravenous fluids and insulin.